 David Hyde Costello, author

-David Hyde Costello has worked as a scenic designer for motion pictures and the stage.
-He is the author/illustrator of Here They Come!
-(Farrar, Straus and Giroux) and I Can Help (Farrar, Straus and Giroux).
-He is also the illustrator of the Ezra Jack Keats Honor Book, A Crow of His Own.
+David Hyde Costello has worked as a scenic artist for motion pictures and the stage.
+David has also painted and created puppets for theatrical productions.
+He is the author of Here They Come! and I Can Help.
+David lives in Amherst, Massachusetts.

 Read more about David.